Call for Scientific and Quality Improvement Project Papers and Posters

 - Poster: a visual presentation of an original research study, systematic review or quality improvement project.

-Abstracts for this call could only be submitted from July 1 - July 31, 2019 at 2pm CT.
+Abstracts for this call may only be submitted from July 7 - July 21, 2020 at 2pm CT.
 Your submission will automatically be sent to the AAHPM office once you have completed all the forms and clicked "submit" on the website.
 Hard copy proposals cannot be accepted.

 What to Include

 Please provide all information requested in the online submission form (to be posted July 7), including: